LLNL/maestrowf/docs/index.md

 We firmly believe that a user-friendly tool and environment that promotes provenance and best practices, while minimizing the effort needed for users to achieve progress, will greatly improve the quality of computational science.

-## Checkout how to use all of Maestro's features
+## Next Steps

-Explore the complete set of features Maestro can bring to your computational workflows in the [User Guide](#Maestro/index):
+Explore the complete set of features Maestro can bring to your computational workflows and how to use them in the [User Guide](#Maestro/index):

 - [tutorials](#Maestro/tutorials)
 - [how-to guides](#Maestro/how_to_guides)
 - full yaml input [specification](#Maestro/specification)
 - and more

+Or, read up on more of the philosophies behind Maestro's design: [Philosopy](#Philosophy/index).

+Additionally, check out some of the contributed tools and recipes in the [Maestro Sheetmusic](https://github.com/LLNL/maestro_sheetmusic) repo.
+Contributions welcome if you create any generally useful tools in your workflow adventures with Maestro and want to share!

 ## Contributors